5 Days Helambu Trek

 Day 1: Drive from Kathmandu to Sundarijal, then trek to Chisapani

-On your first day, you drive towards Sundarijal and then trek to Chisapani.
-The distance between Kathmandu and Sundarijal is about 15 km.
-The drive will be about 1-2 hours.
+On your first day, you will drive to Sundarijal and trek to Chisapani.
+The distance between Kathmandu and Sundarijal is about 15 km, and the drive will take 1-2 hours.

-As you continue your drive through these paths, you reach Sundarijal.
-Sundarijal is at an elevation of 1463 m.
+As you continue driving through these paths, you will reach Sundarijal at an elevation of 1463 m.

 From here onwards, your journey begins.
 You head towards Chisapani.
 The distance between Chisapani and Sundarijal is about 6.3 km.
 You will be walking for 4-5 hours to get there.